 top of page

 This feeling — while incredibly difficult and painful — is far more common than you might think.
-And it has everything to do with how the music education system operates.
+It has much to do with how the music education system operates.

-But let’s break this down... because if this is you, I want you to leave this article not just with answers, but with a feeling of hope and possibility.
+But let’s break this down.
+If this is you, I want you to leave this article not just with answers, but with a feeling of hope and possibility.

 Why Musicians Feel Lost After Graduation

-There's no denying that music education is a beautiful journey: It challenges you, inspires you, and often pushes you to levels of achievement you didn’t think were possible.
+There’s no denying that music education is a beautiful journey.
+It challenges you, inspires you, and pushes you to levels of achievement you didn’t think were possible.

-The education system (intentionally, or unintentionally) conditions musicians to tie their self-worth to external markers of success — grades, trophies, distinctions, and validation from teachers...
+Musicians often tie their self-worth to external markers of success — grades, trophies, distinctions, and validation from teachers.

 Think about it: